Misconceptions about visiting Myanmar

 In Mandalay, we stayed in Diamond’s Inn for $25 a night.
 We had a big room at the front of the hotel with a huge modern bathroom, cable TV and air con.
 The staff again were amazing and brought fruit to our room every evening.
 Breakfast was buffet style with a selection of dishes and staff could organise tours and trips.

 So we didn’t find any expensive or underwhelming hotels.
-We were amazed by the standard and the staff.
+Perhaps if you are backpacking in Myanmar and have a lower budget, you might.
+However, we were amazed by the standard and the staff.

 Misconceptions about visiting Myanmar 2 – Food in Myanmar is bad and too greasy.